Amsterdam/vergunningcheck/CONTRIBUTING.md

 This procedure will be changed to the DRAFT section below.

 - Approve the release to production in Jenkins, now we're live
+- Communicate to stakeholders there is a new release on production
 - Back-merge `master` into `release` into `develop` by running `npm run back-merge`
 - Consider [preparing](#prepare-a-release) the next release in the section above